Colin Hawley: Youth and college rugby

+Post rugby career

+Hawley serves as legislative director for Greg Wallis a republican California state assembly member.

 Family

 Colin's father Loren Hawley, who died in April 2008 due to throat cancer, was also a rugby player for the California Golden Bears from 1962–1965.
 In speaking of his father during a 2009 interview, Hawley said, "I went to Jesuit and played rugby because my dad and all his friends played at Cal.
 From there he was my personal rugby guru.
 He couldn’t talk so he would write pages of notes on his take of the game and what I needed to do.
 After every game he would come over and ask me what I thought, then he would give his insights.
 He was a great teacher and coach."
 Hawley's mother, Rita Currie, is from Phoenix, AZ.
 Hawley has a brother Garrett, who played for the San Francisco Golden Gate under-23 side.
 Colin also has a half brother named Jason Everitt.